Building a strong and recognizable brand requires using consistent language throughout an organization’s internal and external communication.

 To make sure there is no prohibited content in any messages going outside of your organization, you can create a content compliance setting with an advanced content match in Gmail.

-This content compliance setting will look for predefined sets of words and numerical patterns and flag all content that may alarm the regulatory bodies.
+Such content compliance actions will look for predefined sets of words and numerical patterns, and flag all content that may alarm the regulatory bodies.

 2. Unique branding guidelines

-This content compliance setting ensures that the content aligns with the organization’s brand identity and visual standards.
+Compliance actions surrounding branding guidelines ensure that content aligns with the organization’s brand identity and visual standards.

 These guidelines specify rules regarding logo usage, color palettes, typography, imagery, and overall design and textual aesthetics to maintain a consistent brand image across all content.